Postural Imbalances That Cause Low Back Pain: How to Identify and Fix Them

 Should I still see a doctor or physical therapist?

-Low back pain doesn’t have to be your norm.
-With a better understanding of postural imbalances, plus consistent application of targeted stretches and strengthening moves, you can reduce pain, improve mobility, and move through life with more freedom.
+Low back pain does not have to be your norm.
+Understanding postural imbalances and applying targeted stretches and strengthening exercises can reduce pain, improve mobility, and help you move freely.

 Let’s rebuild your posture, strength, and confidence—one movement at a time.